William Owen Bush

 William Owen Bush (July 4, 1832 – February 13, 1907) was an American farmer and politician who was elected to the Washington House of Representatives as part of the inaugural Washington State Legislature in 1889.
-He was he first African-American to serve in the Washington legislature.
+He was the first African-American to serve in the Washington legislature.
 He introduced legislation that established Washington State University and tirelessly promoted Washington agriculture.

 In its obituary, the Morning Olympian newspaper described Bush as "one of the oldest and most famous pioneers of the state of Washington" and declared that "probably no resident of the state or territory throughout its history has done more to advertise the state than W. O. Bush".

 Early life

 Bush was born in Clay County, Missouri.
-He was the son of George Washington Bush, a celebrated settler and veteran of the War of 1812 who inherited a portion of the substantial fortune of his father, Matthew, and Isabella James.
+He was the son of George Bush, a celebrated settler and veteran of the War of 1812 who inherited a portion of the substantial fortune of his father, Matthew, and Isabella James.
 Bush's father was of mixed race, while his mother was of German descent.
 Some of his descendants denied that his grandfather, Matthew, had any African ancestry, claiming instead that he was from India.
 However, George and William Bush both identified as African-American and were described in contemporary accounts as a negro.

 In 1844 at the age of 12, Bush traveled with his father, mother, and siblings from Missouri to Oregon along with five other families.
 By the time the family had reached the territory, the Provisional Government of Oregon had enacted legislation prohibiting land ownership by blacks.
 Undeterred, the elder Bush moved his family north, across the Columbia River, into what would eventually become the Territory of Washington; although at the time this was contested land.
 There, the elder Bush worked for the Hudson's Bay Company and eventually established a farm in Thurston County.